Heterochrony: Mechanisms

 Heterochrony can be divided into intraspecific and interspecific types.

 Intraspecific heterochrony means changes in the rate or timing of development within a species.
 For example, some individuals of the salamander species Ambystoma talpoideum delay the metamorphosis of the skull.
 Reilly and colleagues argue we can define these variant individuals as paedotypic (with truncated development relative to the ancestral condition), peratypic (with extended development relative to the ancestral condition), or isotypic (reaching the same ancestral shape, but via a different mechanism).

 Interspecific heterochrony means differences in the rate or timing of a descendant species relative to its ancestor.
-This can result in either paedomophosis (truncating the ancestral ontogeny), peramorphosis (extending past the ancestral ontogeny), or isomorphosis (reaching the same ancestral state via a different mechanism).
+This can result in either paedomorphosis (truncating the ancestral ontogeny), peramorphosis (extending past the ancestral ontogeny), or isomorphosis (reaching the same ancestral state via a different mechanism).